cjweeks/tensorflow-cmake/README.md

 ```

 ### Eigen: Adding as External Dependency
-Execute the `eigen.sh` script as follows: `eigen.sh external <tensorflow-root> [<cmake-path>]`.
-The `external` command specifies that Eigen should not be
+Execute the `eigen.sh` script as follows: `eigen.sh generate external <tensorflow-root> [<cmake-dir>]`.
+The `external` command specifies that Eigen is not
-installed, but rather treated as an external CMake dependency.
+installed, but rather should be treated as an external CMake dependency.
 The `<tensorflow-root>` argument again should be the root directory of the TensorFlow repository,
-and the optional `<cmake-path>` argument is the location to copy the required CMake modules to (defaults to the current directory).
+and the optional `<cmake-dir>` argument is the location to copy the required CMake modules to (defaults to the current directory).
 Two files will be copied
-to the specified directory: `eigen.cmake` and `eigen_VERSION.cmake`.
+to the specified directory: `Eigen.cmake` and `Eigen_VERSION.cmake`.
 The former contains the specification of the external project, whereas the latter defines
 exactly what version of Eigen to obtain.
 Add the following to your `CMakeLists.txt`:
 ```CMake
 # Eigen